Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Prologue: Robust Location Estimation

 \begin{remark} By scrutinizing the proof of Theorem \ref{thm:location upper}, the result can hold for any $\epsilon<1/3-c'$ for an arbitrarily small constant $c'$.
 The critical threshold $1/3$ has a meaning of the highest breakdown point for Tukey's median \citep{donoho1982breakdown,donoho1992breakdown}.
 Further discussion on the connection between the breakdown point and the $\epsilon$-contamination model is given in Section \ref{sec:disc}. \end{remark}

 \begin{remark} Theorem \ref{thm:location upper} is valid for identity covariance matrix.
-For a more general case $P_{\theta }=N(\theta,\Sigma)$, as long as $s_{\max}(\Sigma )\leq M$ with some absolute constant $M>0,$ the result remains valid. \end{remark}
+For a more general case $P_{\theta }=N(\theta,\Sigma)$, as long as $s_{\max}(\Sigma )\leq M$ with some absolute constant $M>0,$ the result remains valid.
+In addition, the result can also be extended to the class of elliptical distributions considered in Section \ref{sec:elliptical}. \end{remark}

-Theorem \ref{thm:location upper} says that the convergence rate of Tukey's median is $p/n$ when $\epsilon^2\lesssim p/n$.
+To the best of our knowledge, Theorem \ref{thm:location upper} is the first result in the literature that gives an error bound for Tukey's median under Huber's $\epsilon$-contamination model.
+It says that the convergence rate of Tukey's median is $p/n$ in terms of the squared $\ell_2$ loss when $\epsilon^2\lesssim p/n$.
 Otherwise, the rate is $\epsilon^2$.
-Therefore, as long as the number of outliers from $Q$ is at the order of $O(n\epsilon)=O(\sqrt{np})$, the convergence rate of Tukey's median is identical to the case when $\epsilon=0$.
+Therefore, as long as the number of outliers from $Q$ is at the order of $n\epsilon=O(\sqrt{np})$, the convergence rate of Tukey's median is identical to the case when $\epsilon=0$.
 The next theorem shows that Tukey's median is optimal under the $\epsilon$-contamination model in a minimax sense.